 - How old are the dogs when they are placed?

-- How much does is cost to get a service dog?
+- How much does it cost to get a service dog?

-- What skills are New Horizons dogs trained to do?
+- What tasks are New Horizons dogs trained to perform?

-- What skills are New Horizons dogs NOT trained to do?
+- What tasks are New Horizons dogs NOT trained to perform?

 - Who is eligible to apply for a New Horizons dog?